fingerprintjs/fingerprintjs-pro-ios/README.md

     }
 ```

-For using FingerprintJS Pro Android inside of an PWA check the [full API reference](docs/client_api.md).
+For using FingerprintJS Pro iOS inside of an PWA check the [full API reference](docs/client_api.md).

 ## Additional Resources